Florida Department of Transportation

 Procedure No. 625-020-010.

-For those projects designated as ADJUSTED SCORE TYPE or FACTORED DESIGN-BUILD, the Department will conduct a two-phase design-build procurement
+For those projects designated as ADJUSTED SCORE TYPE, the Department will conduct a two-phase design-build procurement

 process.
 For Phase I, qualified Design-Build Firms must submit an LOI for each project in which they are interested, to the indicated requesting unit by the time and date indicated as the Response